Our world revolves around Social Entrepreneurs

 Miller Center Thought Leadership

 Miller Center for Social Entrepreneurship believes that solving the problem of energy access starts with reframing the problem.
-When the problem is reframed, it becomes possible to envision and enact more viable solutions.
+When it is reframed, it becomes possible to envision and enact more viable solutions.

 The GSBI Methodology for Social Entrepreneurship: Lessons from 12 Years of Capacity Development with 365 Social Enterprises

-The Global Social Benefit Institute (GSBI®), a pioneer in social enterprise capacity development, has continuously improved its methodology since its founding in 2003.
-The lessons GSBI has learned from working with 365 social enterprises are broadly applicable to capacity development efforts across sectors and geographies.
-This paper introduces GSBI and explains the GBSI® methodology, with the goal of helping the global social enterprise movement create more exits from poverty.
+A pioneer in social enterprise capacity development, GSBI has continuously improved its methodology since its founding in 2003.
+The lessons the GSBI has learned from working with over 500 social enterprises are broadly applicable to capacity development efforts across sectors and geographies.
+This paper introduces the GSBI and explains our methodology, with the goal of helping the global social enterprise movement create more exits from poverty.

 This tool has 4 intended uses: